Young man standing in front of a row of world flags in New York City

 Lubin student Alexandra Godown '22 standing near a wall overlooking historic buildings in a city during her semester abroad in Italy

-Alexandra Godown, an undergraduate Marketing major, was awarded $3,000 for semester study abroad at Lorenzo de' Medici Institute in Florence, Italy for Spring 2020.
+Alexandra Godown, a Marketing major, was awarded $3,000 for semester study abroad at Lorenzo de' Medici Institute in Florence, Italy for Spring 2020.

 Growing up in South Florida, I was born with the desire to live in different states and countries while traveling as much as I possibly could.
-Once enrolling in university, I immediately began researching study abroad opportunities.
-My second semester of my sophomore year I ventured to Florence, Italy and studied at the Instituto Lorenzo de' Medici where I had the experience of a lifetime.
+My sophomore year I ventured to Florence, Italy where I had the experience of a lifetime.

-My study abroad experience was incredibly formative and has given me an intended direction for my career path.
-Through the study we conducted, I have recognized my interest in consumer behavior and am extremely excited for this pursuit.
+My experience was formative and has given me an intended direction for my career path.
+I have recognized my interest in consumer behavior and am extremely excited for this pursuit.
 In all, I am very thankful for the Figueroa Scholarship, it has changed my life.

 Image